marcodevopsestudo-cpu/cashflow/README.md

 - Application Insights integration hooks
 - layered structure with Domain / Application / Infrastructure / API

-This service is the **main synchronous entry point** and is already positioned as the most complete part of the solution.
+This service is the **main synchronous entry point** and is the most complete part of the solution.

+---

 ### Functional MVP